awvis/Unity_HTCVive_Beginners_Scene/README.md

 Boiler plate for all beginners with HTC Vive and Unity.

-Simple easy to use Unity scene working with HTC Vive with controller scripts
+Simple easy to use Unity scene working with HTC Vive with controller script.

+Difficulty level: Easy

 ## **Plugins**